micktwomey/visidata-talk/VisiData Introduction.iapresenter/text.md

 ```

 ```
-pipx run visidata
+pipx run visidata myfile.csv
 ```

 	If you love Excel and are proficient in it, probably not

 	If you hate the terminal definitely not!

+	If you hate learning keybindings this isn't for you!

 If you frequently finding yourself wanting to quickly look at some data it might be